 At A Glance

-- He sits on the IMAX Corporation Board of Directors
+- He is chairman of the IMAX Corporation Board of Directors